These bureaucrats are way too taxing for not-for-profits

 Both reports are significant.
 Neither are surprising.

-I also spent a full day at the National Emergency Management Agency (NEMA) consultation with charities and NFPs last week.
+I spent a full day at the National Emergency Management Agency (NEMA) in consultation with charities and NFPs last week.

 The skills, values and approaches needed to engage with local communities may not be all that useful if the most important life-saving task is to get a fleet of evacuation helicopters and first responders into difficult terrain within a very short window of time.